chaninn/ACPred/README.md

-# APE
+# ACPred
-APE: Anticancer Peptide Efficient linear method
+ACPred: A Sequence-Based Tool for Predicting Anticancer Peptides